Learning from incidents and accidents

 - record the learning so that it can help people in the future

-This module describes how organizations can implement an operational experience feedback process, and discusses a number of barriers to learning which hinder the effectiveness of this process in improving safety in the long term.
+This module describes how organizations can implement an operational experience feedback process (or related continuous improvement practices such as after-event reviews), and discusses a number of barriers to learning which hinder the effectiveness of this process in improving safety in the long term.

 Course material